 Raja Ampat is not just about diving.
 As an archipelago comprising over 1,500 small islands there are endless cays, and shoals to explore, white sand to relax on, clear water to swim in, coral to marvel at and colorful fishes to amaze you.
 The most iconic thing to do in Raja Ampat besides the diving, is climbing the peak of Wayag islands.
 There are two different summits to climb and both offer a breathtaking view that can’t be beaten.

 Birdwatchers will find plenty to do in Raja Ampat with all of the birds of paradise to be seen.
 Sawinggrai Village is a great place to see them.
 You will have to watch out for all of the mosquitoes that will try and suck your blood.
 In front of the home-stay in this village you can also feed the fish (the local people provide the food for all the fishes).
 There are stairs that you can use to sit on and half submerge your legs underwater.
 The experience is priceless and even more enjoyable rather than a fish spa!

 The other obvious thing to do is go diving or snorkelling.
 You can swim with Manta Rays, watch dolphins and see thousands of beautiful and colorful fishes.
-I was lucky and saw a blue dotted cuttlefish when I lay down in the ocean in one of the islands.
+I was lucky and saw a blue dotted cuttlefish when I did a bit of snorkelling in the ocean in one of the islands.
 I was quite shocked because the last time I had that experience in Sulawesi I was diving and not just relaxing!

-I hope have shared enough of my experiences and knowledge to give you even more of a reason to visit Raja Ampat.
-If you do visit this place, please be sure to preserve this beautiful environment.
-Don’t forget, I would love to hear your story afterward!
-Visit here for more pictures.
+I hope I have shared enough of my experiences and knowledge to give you even more of a reason to visit Raja Ampat.
+If you do visit, please be sure to preserve this beautiful environment.
+Don’t forget, I would love to hear your story!
+For more pictures of Raja Ampat you can visit this page.

 Thanks for some of the pictures Mbak Yana, Tante Debby and Mbak Lisna! :-*